The races will be held on April 25, 2026. All races will start at 7:00 a.m.

 Obviously there are base ingredients as well as seasoning components.
 You will likely want to make it fit your particular preference.
 My personal motto is: if you can still taste your food, it isn't spicy enough yet.
 If you have any questions, feel free to contact us.

-How about this cool stuff that you'll receive:
+How about this cool stuff you'll receive:

-(medal photos are from previous years; the color theme for 2024 will be gold)
+(medal photos are from previous years)

 Here's a great picture that Rebecca W., who ran the 2014 Half, posted on her blog.
 To see what she says about the race, click on the photo.